 - a 20% interest in a partnership of €1.25m, held by NAJVAL.
 The interest was acquired by the Group as consideration for the sale of certain loans.
-The Group is not able to exercise significant influence over the partnership, as the other 80% interest is held by one shareholder who controls the decision making of the partnership. - a 16.5% ownership in a qualifying investment fund ("QIF 1") and a 47.75% ownership in a second QIF ("QIF 2"), with a combined value of €8.85m.
+The Group is not able to exercise significant influence over the partnership, as the other 80% interest is held by one shareholder who controls the decision making of the partnership. - a 16.5% ownership in a qualifying investment fund ("QIF 1") and a 47.75% ownership in a second QIF ("QIF 2"), with a combined value of €9.4m.
 The units in QIF 1 were acquired as consideration for the sale of certain property assets to the fund in 2013.
-The units in QIF 2 were acquired by the Group in Q2 2014, to facilitate the fund's purchase of property assets.
-The objective of the two funds is to enhance the development potential of combined sites in the South Docks area of Dublin, thereby generating capital growth over the longer term.
+The units in QIF 2 were acquired by the Group in 2014, to facilitate the fund's purchase of property assets.
+The objective of the two funds is to enhance the development potential of combined sites in the South Docks area of Dublin, thereby generating capital growth over the longer term. - as a result of a restructure of one of the NAMA managed debtors, the Group acquired a 98% ownership of a fund which holds real-estate in Portugal.